libmapper/libmapper/doc/how_to_compile_and_run.md

 Processing.org is a Java-based IDE and set of libraries for developing visualizations and interactive art.
-To use libmapper with Processing, you should place the JNI bindings into the appropriate locations.
+To use libmapper with Processing, you should place the Java Native Interface (JNI) bindings into the appropriate locations.

 From the libmapper directory, create a directory called `libraries/libmapper/library` under your sketchbook directory:

     mkdir -p <sketchbook>/libraries/libmapper/library

-Now copy the JNI bindings to this directory, renaming the jar file to match the name of the directory:
+Now copy the Java bindings to this directory, renaming the jar file to match the name of the directory:

-    cp jni/.libs/libmapperjni.8.dylib <sketchbook>/libraries/libmapper/library/libmapperjni.dylib
+    cp bindings/java/.libs/libmapperjni.8.dylib <sketchbook>/libraries/libmapper/library/libmapperjni.dylib
-    cp jni/libmapper.jar <sketchbook>/libraries/libmapper/library/libmapper.jar
+    cp bindings/java/libmapper.jar <sketchbook>/libraries/libmapper/library/libmapper.jar

 Create a file `export.txt`: